You can create a Microsoft Azure endpoint to facilitate a credentialed connection between vRealize Automation and an Azure deployment.

 As an alternative, you can create an Azure connection directly from vRealize Orchestrator using the Add an Azure Connection command located under in the vRealize Orchestrator workflow tree.
 For most scenarios, creating a connection through the endpoint configuration as described herein is the preferred option.

 Azure endpoints are supported by vRealize Orchestrator and XaaS functionality.
 You can create, delete, or edit an Azure endpoint.
-Note that if you make any changes to an existing endpoint and do not execute any updates on the Azure portal through the updated connection for several hours, then you must restart the vRealize Orchestrator service using the
+If you change an existing endpoint and do not execute any updates on the Azure portal through the updated connection for several hours, problems may occur.
+You must restart the vRealize Orchestrator service using the

 service vco-service restart command.
 Failure to restart the service may result in errors.

 Configure a Microsoft Azure instance and obtain a valid Microsoft Azure subscription from which you can use the subscription ID.
 See http://www.vaficionado.com/2016/11/using-new-microsoft-azure-endpoint-vrealize-automation-7-2/ for more information about configuring Azure and obtaining a subscription ID.

 Verify that your vRealize Automation deployment has at least one tenant and one business group.